-The expertise of BTSC and/or BTSG in developing the rail mass transit; BTSC and/or BTSG have long-term experience in operating rail mass transit with the rights to operate the Core BTS SkyTrain System under the concession granted by the BMA.
-Thus, BTSC and/or BTSG have advantage in developing various projects continuously from the Core BTS SkyTrain System such as the Mo Chit - Saphan Mai - Khu khot and the Bearing - Samut Prakan extension lines since it provides more convenient services than other operators which required the passengers to change trains when entering the Core BTS SkyTrain System.
+The expertise of BTSC and/or BTSG in developing the rail mass transit; BTSC and/or BTSG have long-term experience in operating rail mass transit with the rights to operate the Core BTS SkyTrain System under the concession granted by the BMA and BTSC has been contracted to operate the train system for the Sukhumvit Line, Silom Line and Green Line extensions.
+Thus, BTSC and/or BTSG have advantage in developing various projects continuously from the Core BTS SkyTrain System since it provides more convenient services than other operators which required the passengers to change trains when entering the Core BTS SkyTrain System.
+On 7 November 2016, the BSR Joint Venture, which consists of BTSG, Sino-Thai Engineering & Construction PCL and Ratchaburi Electricity Generating Holding PCL, tendered its offer to join in the Public Private Partnership in the Pink Line from Khae Rai to Min Buri and the Yellow Line from Lat Phrao to Samrong.
+Consequently, the BSR Joint Venture passed the selection with the highest score.
+At present, the Joint Venture is in the process of finalizing the terms and conditions and the details of the joint venture contract to be proposed to the Cabinet for approval of the winning bidder.